Divorce Attorney in

 Experienced Divorce & Child Custody Attorney in St. Petersburg, Florida

 Since opening my own firm in 1997, I have proudly served St. Petersburg, Florida, and the surrounding areas of Largo, Seminole, Gulfport, and Kenneth City.
 With my extensive experience, I have helped many clients find the solutions they need in their divorce and child custody matters.
 If you are searching for a trusted family law attorney, call my office today!
-I offer free consultations for clients seeking counsel for divorce and child custody.
+I offer consultations for clients seeking counsel for divorce and child custody.